 The last day of the old year is considered a special feast by Azerbaijanis.
 On the Novruz holiday eve entire family gather at home.
 For the head of the family a special mat is laid.
 He says prayers; no one is allowed to eat without his permission.
 As soon as the gun shot sounds signaling the beginning of the meal, the woman brings in milk pilau.
 If the gate is open on this day it means that the host is at home.
 If visitors come to the house they are welcomed by the eldest son or the nephew of the host.
 The guest is then offered rose water for hand washing and invited into the house.
 The head of the family gives a sign and the tea is immediately served for the guest.
 Such visits are paid for three days.
 Then there comes the women's turn to celebrate Novruz for a week.

 On the last night of the old year all family members spray each other with water before going to bed "to wash off" all hardships of the old year.

 Finally the holiday starts.
 Everyone puts on new clothes and begins partying.
 Nobody works on this day.

-Today in Azerbaijan the official celebration of Novruz comes on March 21st.
+Today in Azerbaijan the official celebration of Novruz holiday comes on March 21st.
 On the first day of the New year it is a tradition to rise early in the morning.
 If it is possible people go where water is -to a river or a spring: wash themselves, splash water on each other.
 Water is a symbol of cleanliness and freshness.
 Right there they treat each other with sweets.
-On this morning it is obligatory to eat something sweet for example honey or sugar.
+On this morning it is obligatory to eat something sweet - honey, candies or sugar.
 Then it is necessary to smell a fragrant smoke that is the way of getting rid of "evil spirits".

 As a rule during holidays the doors are not locked.
 It means that the family is home and glad to welcome guests.
 Children visit their friends and relatives with little bags for holiday presents.